Frequently Asked Questions

 We are not setting out to standardize accessibility requirements for products.
 Instead, we are setting out to standardize how the accessibility of consumer technology products are reported on in terms of their level of accessibility.
 The standards can be used to provide consumers information presented in a consistent information format that includes a way to convey overall accessibility, as well as whether a given product (e.g., washing machine, home alarm system) can be used without vision, without hearing, etc. Find out more about what we are standardizing.

+What happens if something is made accessible for the deaf community but not the physically impaired communities?
+What should happen for products that are designed to be accessible for one group, but might not be accessible for another group?
 We need to define a scoring system that will work for all consumers, and can be put to use by those who review as well as design, develop and test mainstream consumer technology products.
 Our standards will cover the types of mainstream consumer technologies that you would expect to find in almost any household – things that you can find in a ‘big-box’ store, or that are reviewed on mainstream consumer technology review sites.
 (We will not be covering products that are designed for and sold only to serve the needs of people with disabilities, such as those niche-market products that used to be listed on the AbleData database.)
 If a mainstream product (e.g., washing machine, home alarm system) was accessible for one group of accessibility needs and not accessible for another group of needs, then (a) it would be a reasonable anticipation that the product would not score very highly for overall accessibility; but (b) the group who could use it would like to know that before they buy; and (c) the group who cannot use it would like to know that they likely cannot use it, and therefore not buy it.
 First, we as a member organization need to go through the process to develop these reporting standards to determine how these scores should be decided.

 When do you anticipate the standards being ready?